Melros/basejump/README.md

 Here you declare all your layout specifiy styles that will be the base of your project.
 Everything else is a module.

+#### _shame.scss

+For all those dirty quickfixes and hacks.
+Read: http://csswizardry.com/2013/04/shame-css/

 ### Modules

 #### \_mod_module-name.scss